 There are several ways to create a vector file.
 You can use a wide range of software, either for modeling or design, professional or not, priced or free, more or less complete and easy to use.
 Whatever software you use, you should not forget the design guidelines that must be respected.

 You will find examples of software that you can use.
-Of course, these are only suggestions, you can use the software of your choice as long as you export your file in a correct format.
-You can read our article on the 'Top 8 Software for Laser Cutting '.
+Of course, these are only suggestions, you can use the software of your choice as long as you export your file in a correct format .

 Check that your vector file meets the design restrictions

-Furthermore, you should follow the design guidelines of the material you want to use, that you can find at the end of each material page.
-Each material has specific constraints which are necessary to take into account.
-For example, you must take into account the kerf that the laser creates as it passes over the material, and check that the size of the object does not exceed the size of the cutting table of our machines.
+Furthermore, you should follow the design guidelines of the material you want to use.
+Each materials have specific constraints which are necessary to take into account.
+For example, you must take into account the kerf that the laser creates as it passes over the materials, and check that the size of the object does not exceed the size of the cutting table of our machines.

-Once your file is ready, you can export in SVG and you should be able to upload your 2D file on our website!
+Once your file is ready, you can export in one of the accepted formats and you should be able to upload your 2D file on our website!